dissonant-research/example/angr/README.md

 In this example, I used radare as the primary disassembler, and angr to perform concolic analysis.

 ## the goal
-baby-re is a challenge binary from the [https://github.com/legitbs/quals-2016/tree/master/baby-re](2016 DEFCON Qualifier CTF, provided by LBS).
+baby-re is a challenge binary from the [2016 DEFCON Qualifier CTF, provided by LBS](https://github.com/legitbs/quals-2016/tree/master/baby-re).

 It's a 64-bit ELF for Linux.